Sebastian-8-bit/FLP-Solutions/README.md

 # FLP-Solutions
-My solution on the Feynman's Lecture on Physics.
+My solution to the Feynman's Lecture on Physics.